michaelpq/michaelpq.github.io/_posts/2018-06-29-postgres-11-new-system-roles.markdown

        role may specify the program option of a file_fdw foreign table
     LOCATION:  file_fdw_validator, file_fdw.c:280

-One new part is this error message which involves the new system role, as well as now the possibility to allow the user to define such a table by granting to it pg\_execute\_server\_program.
+One new part is this error message which involves the new default role, as well as now the possibility to allow the user to define such a table by granting to it pg\_execute\_server\_program.